-Integrated Math 3 will allow students to pull together and apply the accumulation of learning that they studied in the previous Integrated Math courses.
+Algebra 2 will allow students to pull together and apply the accumulation of learning that they studied in the previous Integrated Math courses.
 Probability and statistics are studied to draw inferences and conclusions from data.
 Students expand their repertoire of functions to include polynomial, rational, and radical functions.
 Right triangle trigonometry is expanded to include general triangles.
 Students will use their knowledge of functions and geometry to create models and solve contextual problems.
-While applying the Mathematical Practice Standards and individual standards from the Ohio Common Core State Standards for Mathematics, students will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+While applying the Mathematical Practice Standards and individual standards from Ohio's Learning Standards for Mathematics, students will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.